Increase Credit Limit

 Now that we have covered some of the good and bad reasons for increasing your credit limit, let’s look at how you might actually get it done.

-- Call the credit card company – This should be obvious, but you will have to make the first move and give them a call to ask for an increased credit limit.
+– Call the credit card company – This should be obvious, but you will have to make the first move and give them a call to ask for an increased credit limit.
 While the credit card company may occasionally give you an increase without you asking, most likely, you will have to take the initiative.
+Some companies may have online forms for this, but the easiest way is just to give them a quick call.

 – Have a good reason – This goes hand in hand with the first section, but have a good reason ready for why you are asking for this, because they will ask.
 The last time I did it, I was going to be going on vacation a few months later, so I told them I needed the higher limit for that.
 Have a good reason, even if it is that you want to improve your credit score.
 Again, if you are desperate, they will know.

-- Don’t ask too soon – If you have just opened the card within the past few months, it may be too soon.
+– Don’t ask too soon – If you have just opened the card within the past few months, it may be too soon.
 It is best to wait at least six months before you inquire about an increase.
+Six months seems to be the rule of thumb for this.

 – Don’t ask for too much – This one is obvious… if you ask for too much and get declined, obviously you have missed your chance.
 But if you ask for too low of an amount, you might be turning down extra credit that you could have had.
 It is an obvious catch-22.
 A good rule of thumb is that you should ask for around 10-25% of your current credit limit.